Water Protection Program

 Missouri Nonpoint Source Management Plan

-Section 319 of the Clean Water Act establishes a national program to address nonpoint sources of water pollution, which are the leading causes of water quality degradation in the United States.
+Section 319 of the Clean Water Act establishes a national program to address pollution from stormwater runoff, which is known technically as nonpoint sources of water pollution.
+Nonpoint sources of water pollution are the leading causes of water quality degradation in the United States.
 Section 319(h) of the Clean Water Act specifically authorizes EPA to award grants to states with approved Nonpoint Source Management Program Plans.
-As required by Section 319(h), each state’s Nonpoint Source Management Program Plan describes the state program for nonpoint source management and serves as the basis for how funds are spent.
+As required by Section 319(h), each state’s Nonpoint Source Management Program Plan describes the state program for nonpoint source management and serves as the basis for how funds are spent and the focus of nonpoint source efforts.

 The document is revised every five years to reflect current conditions.
 Please contact the Department of Natural Resources' Water Protection Program at 573-751-1300 or 573-751-7428 for more information.